-Example in the picture: It is 10:00, cooking time of 45 minutes.
+Example in the picture: Cooking time of 45 minutes.

-- 1. Set the operating mode, and temperature or level. - Before starting the operation, touch the "Cooking time" text field. - The cooking time is highlighted white in the display. - 3.
+- 1. Set the type of heating and temperature or level. - Touch the field before starting.
+The cooking time is highlighted white in the display. - 3.
 Turn the rotary selector to set the cooking time.

-The end time is calculated automatically.
+The value is applied after a few seconds, or touch the ightharpoonup field twice.
+The cooking time is shown in the display under the type of heating and temperature or level.
 4. Press the \( \rightarrow \) Start/Stop button to start.
-The cooking time counts down.
+The cooking time counts down on the display.